2017 Farok J. Contractor, Rutgers Business School

-Exhibit 3 from World Bank data (using US$1.90 per person/day as their cutoff) shows that grinding poverty has been steadily dropping since the industrial revolution, with the most dramatic decreases coming after 1980.
+Exhibit 3, derived from World Bank data (using US$1.90 per person/day as their cutoff), shows that grinding poverty has been steadily dropping since the industrial revolution, with the most dramatic decreases coming after 1980.
 In 1981, 44 percent of humankind lived in absolute poverty.
 With the big increase in global trade and investment since then, even though the world population almost doubled, by 2015 only 9.6 percent of us were in grinding poverty.

 Take Bangladesh as an example.
-Although it is one of the poorer nations on the planet, today it is the second biggest exporter of garments to retailers around the world (e.g., H&M, Zara, Marks & Spencer, Walmart), 2.4 million garment workers, supporting households totaling 8.5 million, enabling the workers and their families to enjoy a minimal lower-middle-class life.
+Although it is one of the poorer nations on the planet, today it is the second biggest exporter of garments to retailers around the world (e.g., H&M, Zara, Marks & Spencer, Walmart).
+Its 2.4 million garment workers, supporting households totaling 8.5 million, enable the workers and their families to enjoy a minimal lower-middle-class life.
 True, their hourly wage, hovering at US$0.45–0.85 per hour, appears shocking low to westerners.
-But a US$5 daily wage, times two income earners, means that US$10 per day is enough in a low-cost nation to allow a family to have an adequate or tolerable life.
+But a US$5 daily wage times two income earners, or US$10 per day, is enough in a low-cost nation to allow a family to live an adequate or tolerable life.
 (The alternative, in the farm villages from where many came to work in the urban factories, would likely be below the World Bank’s criterion of US$1.90 per person per day.)

 Exhibit 3: Reduction in Poverty